KuanHsiaoKuo/the-rust-programming-book-khk/src/ch15-05-interior-mutability.md

   or any number of immutable references.
 * References must always be valid.

+#### Different Time

-> Box<T> at compile time: With references and `Box<T>`, the borrowing rules’ invariants are enforced at
+1. Box<T> at compile time: With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
-> compile time.

-> Refcell<T> at runtime: With `RefCell<T>`, these invariants are enforced *at runtime*.
+2. Refcell<T> at runtime: With `RefCell<T>`, these invariants are enforced *at runtime*.

 - With references, if you break these rules, you’ll get a compiler error.
 - With `RefCell<T>`, if you break these rules, your program will panic and exit.

-> The advantages of checking the borrowing rules at compile time are that errors
+#### The advantages of checking the borrowing rules at compile time:

-> will be caught sooner in the development process, and there is no impact on
+- errors will be caught sooner in the development process
-> runtime performance because all the analysis is completed beforehand.
+- there is no impact on runtime performance because all the analysis is completed beforehand.

 For those
 reasons, checking the borrowing rules at compile time is the best choice in the majority of cases, which is why this is Rust’s default.

-> The advantage of checking the borrowing rules at runtime instead is that
+#### The advantage of checking the borrowing rules at runtime instead:

-> certain memory-safe scenarios are then allowed, where they would’ve been
-> disallowed by the compile-time checks.
+- certain memory-safe scenarios are then allowed, where they would’ve been disallowed by the compile-time checks.

-Static analysis, like the Rust compiler, is inherently conservative.
+- Static analysis, like the Rust compiler, is inherently conservative.

-> Some properties of code are impossible to detect by
+#### Some properties of code are impossible to detect by analyzing the code:

-> analyzing the code: the most famous example is the Halting Problem, which is
-> beyond the scope of this book but is an interesting topic to research.
+- the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.

+#### The Rust Compiler might reject a correct program

 Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it might reject a correct program; in this way, it’s conservative.

 If Rust accepted an incorrect program, users wouldn’t be able to trust in the guarantees Rust makes.

-> However, if Rust
-> rejects a correct program, the programmer will be inconvenienced, but nothing
+> However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.

-> catastrophic can occur.
-The `RefCell<T>` type is useful when you’re sure your
-> code follows the borrowing rules but the compiler is unable to understand and
+- The `RefCell<T>` type is useful when you’re sure your code follows the borrowing rules but the compiler is unable to understand and guarantee that.
-> guarantee that.

 Similar to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios and will give you a compile-time error if you try using it in a multithreaded